Explorers

 Woods Hole Oceanographic Institution

-Amy Baco-Taylor received a B.S. in marine biology and a B.S. in molecular biology from Florida Institute of Technology.
-She then moved to the University of Hawaii, where she completed her Ph.D. in oceanography, studying the succession and phylogenetics of invertebrates associated with deep-sea whale skeletons.
-Amy is now a Visiting Investigator at Woods Hole Oceanographic Institution.
-Her current research includes projects on whale fall and sunken wood ecology as well as on seamount invertebrates, particularly deep-sea corals.
+Amy Baco-Taylor received a BS in marine biology and a BS in molecular biology from Florida Institute of Technology.
+She then moved to the University of Hawaii, where she completed her PhD in oceanography, studying the succession and phylogenetics of invertebrates associated with deep-sea whale skeletons.
+Baco-Taylor is now a Visiting Investigator at Woods Hole Oceanographic Institution.
+Her current research includes projects on whale fall and sunken-wood ecology as well as on seamount invertebrates, particularly deep-sea corals.
 Her general research interests are the ecology and evolution of benthic marine organisms.
-Amy has participated in 34 research cruises including numerous submersible and ROV dives.
+She has participated in 34 research cruises, many of which included numerous submersible and remotely operated vehicle dives.

 Angelo F. BernardinoAngelo F. Bernardino

-Angelo Bernardino is a PhD student from University of Sao Paulo – Brazil, but now he is working as a research scholar at Dr. Craig Smith’s lab at University of Hawaii.
-Angelo’s research interest is focused on ecology of large organic parcels at the deep-sea floor.
-In his PhD, he will compare communities found at whale carcasses, wood- and kelp-falls with those colonizing cold seeps on the NE Pacific.
+Angelo Bernardino is a PhD student from University of Sao Paulo in Brazil.
+He currently works as a research scholar at Dr. Craig Smith’s lab at University of Hawaii.
+Bernardino’s research interest focuses on ecology of large organic parcels at the deep-sea floor.
+In his doctoral thesis, he will compare communities found at whale carcasses and wood- and kelp-falls with those colonizing cold seeps in the northeast Pacific.
 In this cruise, he assisted in most sampling and processing activities.
-This was the first international cruise which he had the opportunity to participate and the RV Tangaroa was the largest ship he has ever sailed.
-The work experience acquired in the cruise and the chance of learning so many different things from each cruise participant was amazing to him.
-Angelo was really excited with New Zealand waters, especially when 60 knot winds were blowing on our heads!
+This was the first international cruise in which he had the opportunity to participate, and the research vessel Tangaroa was the largest ship he has ever sailed.

 David BowdenDavid Bowden

-David has recently arrived at NIWA from the UK to work on the development of seabed imaging methods and the subsequent ecological analysis of video and still images.
-On the Seeps voyage his main roles are to operate the various underwater camera systems, including DTIS (the deep-towed imaging system), and to keep photographic records of specimens brought to the surface by conventional sampling gear.
+David Bowden has recently arrived at National Institute of Water and Atmospheric Research (NIWA) from the United Kingdom to work on the development of seabed imaging methods and the subsequent ecological analysis of video and still images.
+On the NEW ZEEPS 06 voyage, his main roles were to operate the various underwater camera systems, including the deep-towed imaging system (DTIS), and to keep photographic records of specimens brought to the surface by conventional sampling gear.
 His real work, however, will begin on return to shore when he will be responsible for making sense of the thousands of still images and many hours of video tape we bring back from the seep sites.
-David completed his PhD on benthic recruitment processes while working for the British Antarctic Survey and spent two and a half years in, on, and diving under the ice, so sending cameras to the seabed from the comfort of the Tangaroa is something of a luxury.
-When not at work, he’d rather be sailing.
+Bowden completed his PhD on benthic recruitment processes while working for the British Antarctic Survey and spent two and a half years in, on, and diving under the ice.

 Tyler FoxTyler Fox

-Tyler will be assisting with the preparation and preservation of specimens and samples on this November’s cruise.
-He received his bachelor’s degree in biology from the University of Virginia in 2004, and now resides in Northern Virginia where he holds a glamorous office position while he seeks his Dream Job (this is it).
-In his spare time, he enjoys reading and riding bicycles and boards.
+Tyler Fox assisted with the preparation and preservation of specimens and samples on the NEW ZEEPS 06 cruise.
+He received his bachelor’s degree in biology from the University of Virginia in 2004.

 Marine Geologist and Geochemist

-Jens main work was dedicated to the visual seafloor observations and flare mapping providing the base for the underwater navigation and online logging of observations.
-For this he adapted a software program he started to develop 6 year ago, to link to the available position information of the ship and the towed device provided by the ships data system.
-He also run the CTD and took care of the echo sounder systems to find and map bubbles in the water column, the best remote proof for active seepage.
+Dr. Jens Greinert's main work on this cruise was dedicated to the visual sea-floor observations and flare mapping, providing the base for the underwater navigation and online logging of observations.
+For this he adapted a software program (which he started to develop six years ago) to link to the available position information of the ship and the towed device provided by the ship's data system.
+He also ran the conductivity, temperature and depth (CTD) sampling and took care of the echosounder systems to find and map bubbles in the water column, the best remote proof for active seepage.
+Greinert has been carrying out seep research for 11 years and worked in the west Pacific off both North and South America, in the Atlantic, the North Sea, Black Sea, the Sea of Okhotsk, offshore Japan and now offshore New Zealand.
+He received his diploma in geology and palaeontology in Braunschweig, Germany, before he started his career as a marine geologist at the GEOMAR Research Centre in Kiel, Germany.
+He will be co-Principal Investigator on a cruise with the German research vessel Sonne in January 2007 to study in more detail some of the seep sites found on this survey.

 Peter HillPeter Hill

-Peter Hill is an Electronics and Software engineer who designed DTIS, the Deep Towed Imaging System that provided all the underwater still photos and video footage for the New Zeeps voyage.
+Peter Hill is an electronics and software engineer who designed the deep-towed imaging system (DTIS) that provided all the underwater still photos and video footage for the NEW ZEEPS 06 voyage.
 He has a long history of successful design and development for equipment used in the unforgiving oceanographic research environment.
 He has co-authored several papers relating to instrument design.
-Outside work Peter enjoys cycling, running, diving, photography, movies and theater.

 Lisa LevinLisa Levin, PhD